Downsizing for Retirement: 5 Things to Know Before You Move

 - Avoid the most common and most expensive mistakes that out-of-state buyers make

-🌲 Why Vancouver, WA Works So Well for Retirement Downsizing
+Why Does Vancouver, WA Work So Well for Retirement Downsizing?

 I moved here myself, and I'll tell you what I tell every client: Vancouver, WA punches well above its weight for retirees.
-Here's why the downsizing math tends to work out really well in Clark County:
+Here's why the downsizing math tends to work out well in Clark County.

 Clark County has an excellent range of retirement-friendly housing: single-level homes, condos, low-maintenance townhomes, active adult communities, and new construction neighborhoods.
 Whether you want a small yard you can actually manage or a condo where someone else handles everything, the Vancouver, WA housing market has options at most price points.